What Is Gentle Parenting? Core Tenets, Pros, And Cons

 Gentle parenting is sometimes thought of as teaching parents to relay canned responses in reaction to children's accomplishments.
 For example, gentle parents might tell their young son or daughter, "You look like you're having fun.
 Did you enjoy drawing your picture?" instead of offering a simple, "Whoa!
 What a beautiful picture!"
 Opponents suggest that using such awkward-sounding, unnatural phrasing could impede children's ability to speak to others effectively and naturally.

-Why use gentle parenting?
+Why use gentle parenting with your child?

 Proponents of gentle parenting suggest that children with gentle parents will grow up to be more confident, capable adults.
 Moreover, gentle parenting advocates say everyone in the family will more thoroughly enjoy relationships when they are cultivated within this framework, as they allow everyone involved to have and express their unique perspectives, ideas, and experiences.